 Do I need to order purified oligonucleotide for cloning experiment?

-There are number of possible explanations for apparent errors in the sequence of the oligonucleotide used in cloning experiments.
-A list of problems associated with using the beta-cyanoethyl phosphoramidite chemistry in oligonucleotide synthesis can be introduced:
+There are several possible explanations for apparent errors in the sequence of oligonucleotides used in cloning experiments.
+Potential problems associated with using the beta-cyanoethyl phosphoramidite chemistry in oligonucleotide synthesis are:

 - The chemical process of synthesis may cause depurination.
-Depurinated oligos are usually degraded at the deprotection stage, but it is possible for a small percentage to remain.
+Depurinated oligos can degrade at the deprotection stage, but a small percentage can remain.
 Clones containing an inserted oligo that was depurinated will appear as having an A or G deletion.
-Oligos that are purine rich have an increased risk of having these artifacts.
+Oligos that are purine-rich have an increased risk of having these artifacts.

-- Usually failed sequences that do not couple to the next incoming base are capped to prevent further synthesis.
+- Usually, failed sequences that do not couple to the next incoming base are capped to prevent further synthesis.
 Unfortunately, sequence failures that are not capped are still capable of further synthesis and will appear as deletions in cloning experiments.
-These events are usually rare and the effects can be overcome by screening additional clones for those that were created with an oligo with the correct sequence.
+These events are usually rare, and the effects can be overcome by screening additional clones for those that contain an oligo with the correct sequence.

-- During the base addition step, a small percentage of the incoming bases may couple with each other prior to coupling with the growing oligo chain.
+- During the base addition step, a small percentage of the incoming bases may couple with each other before coupling with the growing oligo chain.
 Clones generated using these oligos will appear as an insertion.
-Again, this event is rare and the effects can be overcome by screening additional clones for those that were created with an oligo with the correct sequence.
+Again, this event is rare, and the effects can be overcome by screening additional clones for those oligos with the correct sequence.

-- It is therefore highly recommended that HPLC or PAGE purified oligos be used for cloning experiments and that more than 1 clone should be collected and screened.
+- Therefore, it is highly recommended that HPLC or PAGE purified oligos be used for cloning experiments and that more than one clone should be collected and screened.